Welcome: Nicholas Chan has joined our group. He's also a student in my Electronics class, and he's working with Giles.

-New Baby: Bill and Maya have added a new family member, Olivia, born on the first of July.
+New Baby: Joseph and Carolina have added a new family member, Samantha Brooke Hollman, on 30 August in Barcelona.

 Welcome to the Optical Science Laboratory (OSL) at Northeastern University.
 Led by Associate Professor and author of Optics for Engineers, Charles DiMarzio, the OSL is one of the laboratories affiliated with the department of Electrical and Computer Engineering, the department ofMechanical and Industrial Engineering, the newly-formed department of Bioengineering, and the Gordon Center for Subsurface Sensing and Imaging Systems, at Northeastern University.
 The OSL is particularly interested in those imaging techniques that involve optics (especially coherent detection), multi-modal imaging where light is used in combination with another type of wave such as microwave or ultrasound, and hyperspectral imaging.